andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/17bRvTnijKoadjX2ZGNibY?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-And so I do.
+And so I did.

-Well at least I attempt to.
-The lower regions of the Montezuma Bowl are cellularly challenged so the jam sesh is postponed till the upper reaches of the bowl.
-At the top of the lift I dart left for about a hundred yards with my new favorite band rocking in my ears.
-I click out of my skis for my third & final hike up to the Zuma Cornice.
+Well at least I attempted to - the lower regions of the Montezuma Bowl are cellularly challenged so the jam sesh was postponed until higher elevations.
+At the top of the lift I swung left about a hundred yards with my new favorite band rocking in my ears.
+I clicked out of my skis for my third & final hike up to the Zuma Cornice.
 It's not an especially grueling hike, but with the 12,000'+ elevation and unsure footing it requires a deceptively high level of exertion.

-It's totally worth it though, because the skiing is incredible.
-The terrain is challenging yet approachable, a wide-open bowl above the treeline with a melange of chutes ideal for sending.
+The hike is totally worth it though, because the skiing is incredible.
+The terrain is challenging yet approachable, a steep, wide-open bowl with a melange of chutes ideal for sending.
 Perplexingly, the bowl is nearly devoid of other alpine athletes - I have to imagine the hike and intimidating heft of the massive crag brooding over the chair deter most skiers.

-Having said that I've reached the point of the day where the marginal cost of rising lactic acid levels have begun to outweigh the marginal benefit of powder chutes.
-Last hike of the day, let's let 'er rip whaddya say?

-I, indeed, let 'er rip, swooping smooth arcs through the fresh Colorado snow.
-I've developed an admirable alpine acumen after 30 days of skiing this season, more than thrice my previous PR.
+I drop into the Groswold Chute, swooping smooth arcs through the fresh Colorado snow.
+I'm on day 30 for the season - more than thrice my previous PR - and at the risk of immodesty I must say that I've developed an admirable alpine acumen.
-Somewhere in the middle of all those turns I hit the point of no cell reception and my headphones go dark.
+Somewhere in the middle of all those turns I hit the point of no cell reception and my headphones went dark.

 Or at least I thought I hit the point of no cell reception.